HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 Imagine electricity as water flowing through a pipe system.
 This analogy, while not perfect, can help us visualize these abstract concepts.

 **Voltage** is like the water pressure in the pipes.
-It's the force that causes electron flow – the force that pushes electrons through the circuit.
+It's the force that pushes electrons through a circuit.
 We measure voltage in volts (V).
 In your ham shack, you might encounter various voltages:

 - 12V DC from a car battery or power supply
 - 120V AC from a wall outlet